December 4, 2016

 One of the most famous paintings in the world of Jesus is Holman Hunt’s painting “The Light of the World.”
 In the painting, Jesus is not a baby.
 He is depicted as the resurrected Christ.
 He holds a lantern in his hand, which is a symbol of salvation.
 Jesus is knocking at the door.
 But, there is one small detail most people do not notice at first.
 There is no latch on the outside; the door can only be opened from within.
 In other words, only you can let the light of God’s love, incarnate in Jesus, into your heart.
 So, I have three questions for you.

 First, question: Do you have room in your heart for faith in Jesus Christ?
-Let me start with a story of sorts to help illustrate a littlewhat I am asking
+Let me start with a story of sorts to help illustrate a littlewhat I am asking.

 A man and a woman were standing on the corner of fifth Avenue and 57th St. in New York City.
 It was Christmas time, and the Christmas rush was going in full force before their very eyes.
 They were waiting for the traffic light to change.
 The man obviously was irritated by the crowds, the hubbub, and the traffic.
 In frustration he growled, “This town is totally disorganized.
 Look at this traffic!
 What a mess!
 It’s terrible!
 Awful!
 Something ought to be done about it.
 It’s just ridiculous!”